-Closing the duality gap in linear vector optimization \ Andreas H. Hamel † Frank Heyde Andreas Löhne Christiane Tammer Kristin Winkler Abstract Using a set-valued dual cost function we give a new approach to duality theory for linear vector optimization problems.
+Closing the duality gap in linear vector optimization Andreas H. Hamel Frank Heyde Andreas Löhne Christiane Tammer Kristin Winkler Abstract Using a set-valued dual cost function we give a new approach to duality theory for linear vector optimization problems.
 We develop the theory very close to the scalar case.
-Especially, in contrast to known results, we avoid the appearance of a duality gap in case of b=0.
+Especially, in contrast to known results, we avoid the appearance of a duality gap in case of b = 0.
 Examples are given.
 Keywords and phrases. set-valued optimization, duality, linear multicriteria optimization Mathematical Subject Classification.
 90C29, 90C46, 90C05 1 Introduction For many reasons, duality assertions are very important in optimization theory from the theoretical as well as from the numerical point of view.
 The duality theory of linear programming may serve as a model of what one can expect in the best case: A dual program can be stated explicitly and if it is solvable, so is the original problem, and vice versa.
 In this case, the optimal values coincide, i.e. no duality gap occurs.
 Establishing results of this type was an important task of linear programming theory right from the beginning; compare e.g. G. L. Dantzig's book [5].
 Duality for multicriteria optimization problems is more complicated than for single objective optimization problems.
 Usually, duality theorems are proved by scalarizing the cost function.
 Proceeding in this way, it is possible to apply duality assertions for scalar optimization problems and finally, the conclusions have to be translated back into the context of the vector-valued case.
 The last step often requires some additional assumptions.
 The first attempts to duality in linear vectorial programming seems to be Kornbluth [13], Isermann [10], [11], Rödder [19], and with improvements and generalizations to convex problems, Brumelle [1].
 More recent expositions are Jahn [15], Göpfert/Nehse [8], Ehrgott [6].
 But until now, there is no satisfactory strong duality theorem.
 Compare the counterexamples in [15], p.
 204f and [1].
 In this note, we extend the duality theory in linear vectorial programming by using a Lagrangean approach without any scalarization.
-Our dual problem has set-valued nature because the "inner" problem is the problem to determine a set of efficient elements depending on a dual variable, and solving the "outer" problem means that one has to find a set of efficient \Submitted to Journal of Convex Analysis &lt;sup>†All authors: Martin-Luther-University Halle-Wittenberg, Department of Mathematics and Computer Sciences, Theodor-Lieser-Str.
-5, D-06099 Halle, Germany points which is maximal in some sense.
-Regarding this set-valued nature, the aim of our paper is to use methods of set-valued optimization for deriving duality assertions in linear vector optimization.
+Our dual problem has set-valued nature because the "inner" problem is the problem to determine a set of efficient elements depending on a dual variable, and solving the "outer" problem means that one has to find a set of efficient points which is maximal in some sense.
+Regarding this set-valued nature, the aim of our paper ^{}All authors: Martin-Luther-University Halle-Wittenberg, Department of Mathematics and Computer Sciences, Theodor-Lieser-Str.
+5, D-06099 Halle, Germany is to use methods of set-valued optimization for deriving duality assertions in linear vector optimization.
 2 Basic notation and results 2.1 Basic notation Let p > 0 be an integer.
-We denote by $\mathbb{R}$ the set of real numbers and by $\mathbb{R}^p$ the usual linear space of real p-tupels $x = (x_1, \dots, x_p)^T$ , $y = (y_1, \dots, y_p)^T$ .
+We denote by \mathbb{R} the set of real numbers and by \mathbb{R}^p the usual linear space of real p-tupels $x = (x_1, \ldots, x_p)^T$, $y = (y_1, \ldots, y_p)^T$.
 We frequently use the notation and results of Rockafellar's monograph [18] and, as there (p.
-3), "everything takes place in $\mathbb{R}^p$ ."
+3), "everything takes place in \mathbb{R}^p ."
 For the convenience of the reader we shall rewrite some basic definitions.